MorpheusAIs/Docs/!KEYDOCS README FIRST!/Morpheus Multisignature Account.md

 Lastly, as the goal of the Morpheus community is always to move toward “atomic governance” everyone looks forward to multiple implementations of every aspect of the Morpheus code base from Smart Contracts to Node software; this is welcomed and encouraged.
 The 24% MOR emissions for Coders will include these multiple implementations, presuming they honor the same tokenomics and fair launch ownership records of the Morpheus community.

 ## 5. July 1st 2024 Upgrade
-- Morpheus multisig upgraded to 5 of 9 Signatures
+- Morpheus multisig upgraded to 5 of 9 signatures
 - As part of the path toward ever greater decentralization the Multisig has been upgraded to include additional signers / back ups.

 ## The same critera apply as before: